mkbabb/parse-that/docs/tranches/B/B.md

 13. **Value released-coordinate rebind.** Rebind Value to the released coordinate and rerun its tests, build, browser/WPT differentials and pack proof.
-14. **Post-W3 ABI receipt.** Send BBNF the frozen generic surface after Value `V.L6.css-path-abi-freeze`; no implementation dependency or competing parser is introduced.
+14. **Post-freeze ABI handoff.** Parse-that sends BBNF the frozen generic surface after Value `V.L6.css-path-abi-freeze`; no implementation dependency or competing parser is introduced.

 ## Critical files and ownership